Independent Science Panel

 All of the members are senior researchers with extensive experience, often across a range of disciplines, and all have experience in working in the marine environment.

-Eddie Allison - Prof. of Marine and Environmental Affairs in the College of Environment, University of Washington, Seattle, USA
+Prof of Marine and Environmental Affairs in the College of Environment, University of Washington, USA

 Eddie’s research centres on the human connection to natural resources.
 His research interests are broad, and include climate change and ocean acidification, coastal zone and ecosystem and resource management, policy and process analysis, and sustainability science.